mozilla/fathom-webextension/README.md

 Note that it's not possible for extension to open sidebars programmatically: sidebars can only be opened by the user.
 ```

+## Design docs

+All the data is stored in the background.js script.

+This is all stored in a class `WishlistStore`